chitianhao/ts-arg-parse/ArgParser.en.rst

       Add an example usage for the command to output in `help_message`.
       For Example: :code:`command.add_example_usage("traffic_blabla init --path=/path/to/file")`.

+   .. function:: Command &set_default()

+      set the current command as default

 .. class:: Arguments

    :class:`Arguments` holds the parsed arguments and function to invoke.